-In the event a student receives below a 2.0 grade point average on the 2nd Semester report and hence would be ineligible in the fall, but said student goes to summer school and in essence raised his/her grade and the grade is acceptable to Tracy/West/Kimball High School, it may be counted.
-A passing summer school grade may be substituted for a failing grade in the same subject matter.
-Other courses in summer school become an extra class to be calculated into the overall GPA.
-If, in the recomputing of the student's grade point average, it raises to 2.0 or above, the student is eligible for participation in the fall quarter.
-The student shall remain ineligible until the grades are received by the registrar of Tracy/West/Kimball High School.
-Summer school students would be permitted to practice but not participate in games until the eligibility is determined by the receipt of the summer school grades.
-Official transcripts are due to the registrar's office thirty (30) calendar days after the first day of school.
+In the event a student receives below a 2.0 grade point average and/or an F grade on the 2nd Semester report and hence would be ineligible in the fall, but said student goes to summer school and in essence raised his/her grade and the grade is acceptable to Tracy/West/Kimball High School, it may be counted.
+If, in the re-computing of the student's grade point average, it raises to 2.0 or above, the student is eligible for participation in the fall quarter.
+The student shall remain ineligible